ration/blog/_posts/2024-06-07-trying-to-understand-postgres-timestamps.md

 ```

-ChatGPT does a decent job creating at least a scaffolding of the query, but it invents syntax and functions so you still
+ChatGPT does a decent job creating at least a scaffolding of queries like this, but it invents syntax and functions so
-need to know what you are duing.
-And makes fun to debug castin issues, which was the inspiration for this post.
+you still need to know what you are duing.
+And makes fun to debug castin issues, which was the inspiration for this
+post.